danielhenrymantilla/with_locals.rs/guide/src/cps-ergonomics.md

     ```rust,ignore
     let foo = { ... };
     let bar = {
-        ... // A
+        ... // Area A
         with_function(/* args */, |var| {
-            ... // B
+            ... // Area B
         })
     };
-    // C
+    // Area C
     let baz = { ... };
     ```

-    So, as you can see, all the remainders of the block the special `let` is located in (`... // B`), need to be moved inside that generated _ad-hoc_ continuation closure, which thus requires the macro to be able to "butcher" these blocks as it sees fit.
+    So, as you can see, all the remainders of the block in which the special `let` is located (`... // Area B`), need to be moved inside that generated _ad-hoc_ continuation closure, which thus requires that the macro be able to "butcher" these blocks as it sees fit.

-    To achieve that, we need an attribute or a macro taking, _at least_, both the `let` binding and the `... // B` remainder of the block.
+    To achieve that, we need an attribute or a macro taking, _at least_, both the `let` binding and the `... // Area B` remainder of the block.

     That is, something (an **extra macro**) located _at least_, at an _outer_ scope.
 A _preprocessor_, we could say, that will inspect the inner code,